apify-projects/store-gpt-scraper/main-actor/README.md

 The maximum number of pages that the scraper will open.
 0 means unlimited.

+### Formatted output

+If you want to get data in a structured format, you can define [JSON schema](https://json-schema.org/understanding-json-schema/) using the `Schema` input option and enable the **Use JSON schema to format answer** option.
+This schema will be used to format data into a structured JSON object, which will be stored in the output in the jsonAnswer attribute.

 ### Proxy configuration

 The **Proxy configuration** (`proxyConfiguration`) option enables you to set proxies.